ct-js/ct-js/docs/localstorage.md

 ## Storing Complex Objects

 For anything beyound simple strings and numbers we need special encoding and decoding functions.
-Thankfully, there is such functions in JavaScript!
+Thankfully, there are such functions in JavaScript!
 They are `JSON.parse(encodedString)` and `JSON.stringify(complexObject)`.

 ```js
 var inventory = [{